maxinne-dev/node-dependency-tree/README.md

   - for example `detective.amd.skipLazyLoaded: true` tells the AMD detective to omit inner requires
   - See [precinct's usage docs](https://github.com/dependents/node-precinct#usage) for the list of module types you can pass options to.
 * `noTypeDefinitions`: For TypeScript imports, whether to resolve to `*.js` instead of `*.d.ts`.
+* `ignoreNodeModules`: boolean used to indicate if modules from `node_modules` should be excluded from the dependency tree.
+Defaults to `false`.

 ### Format Details